Information for applicants

 Our inventory consists of new and gently-used surplus equipment provided by our equipment donors.

 About a quarter of our equipment is brand new, usually donated by manufacturers.
 The rest of the equipment is gently used.
-All consumables in our inventory are new and in full, unopened cases.
+All supplies in our inventory are new and in full, unopened cases.

 We do not solicit and rarely or never accept: